No Secret Handshake Required

 There are secrets behind the walls in Fremantle – clubs and societies off limits to most, offering camaraderie, history and, most importantly, cheap beer.
-A stroll down High Street will reveal the tradition of ‘social clubs’ is still alive in Fremantle.

 They are keeping their traditions alive and sharing stories passed down by members and long standing staff, who see their club as one big extended family.
 Not a lot has changed over the years, but this is part of what makes these places so special.

+Each year, the City of Fremantle hosts its annual Hidden Treasures live music series, which brings a new audience into the old clubs, along with some other historic venues along High Street.
 Other than the Buffalo and Navy clubs, Hidden Treasures will also take place at contemporary art gallery PS Art Space, the Fremantle Tram and the National Hotel, which has many colourful stories of its own enduring four fires in its history.
+Combining history and music reflects the unique fabric of Fremantle and brings new life to these historic venues, offering much-needed support.

 The Buffalo Club sits on High Street in a distinctive green building with a buffalo skull emblem looking out to the street.
 The Club’s duty manager, Vicki, who has been there for 33 years, tells me the building has existed long before they occupied it in the late 30s.